 - 1. Receive this report as information; - 2.
-Authorize the City Clerk to bring forward for the required readings the Heritage Revitalization Agreement By-law (the "HRA By-law") for the John Horner House, which is attached as Appendix I to this report; and - 3.
-Authorize the City Clerk to file the appropriate notice at the Land Title Office and with the Minister in accordance with Section 966 of the Local Government Act.
+Authorize the City Clerk to bring forward for the required readings a Heritage Revitalization Agreement By-law for the Cecil Heppell House, a copy of which is attached as Appendix I to this report; and - 3.
+Authorize the City Clerk to file the appropriate notice at the Land Title Office and with the appropriate Provincial Minister in accordance with the requirements of Section 966 of the Local Government Act.